mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Power Piecewise Constraints
-In the context of cost modelling, the `piecewise` field acts as a reference to the inequality constraints associated with linear piecewise cost functions.
+In the context of cost modeling, the `piecewise` field acts as a reference to the inequality constraints associated with linear piecewise cost functions.
 These constraints are established using the [`cost!`](@ref cost!) function, with `active = 1` or `reactive = 1` specified when working with linear piecewise cost functions that consist of multiple segments.

-In our example, only the active power cost of `Generator 2` is modelled as a linear piecewise function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
+In our example, only the active power cost of `Generator 2` is modeled as a linear piecewise function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
 ```@repl ACOptimalPowerFlow
 print(system.generator.label, analysis.method.constraint.piecewise.active)
 ```

 It is worth noting that these constraints can also be automatically updated using the [`cost!`](@ref cost!) function.
 Readers can find more details in the section discussing the objective function.

-As mentioned at the beginning, a linear piecewise cost functions with multiple segments will also introduce helper variables that are added to the objective function.
+As mentioned at the beginning, linear piecewise cost functions with multiple segments will also introduce helper variables that are added to the objective function.
 In this specific example, the helper variable is:
 ```@repl ACOptimalPowerFlow
 analysis.method.variable.actwise[2]
 ```